precurse/security-tools/README.md

 ## Description
 These are security-related tools contained in a Docker image.

+Tools are setup to require least privilege.
+For some applications that means no network access at all (i.e. Ghidra), while others need network and user `nobody` (i.e. gobuster, ffuf, etc.)

 ## History
 I created this with the following requirements in mind:
 - Portability: I wanted a cross-platform way of running my toolset.